-(1) Table: Name your database table inventory.
+(1) Table: Name your table inventory.
 Include the following columns: an inventory ID number, a product description, a quantity on hand, a cost to acquire new items, and a price at which we sell items.
 You must be able to handle a cost and price of \$999.99 or more.
 You may include other columns if you wish.
-I recommend that you use by-hand methods to create the table and insert a few items into it.
+I recommend that you use by-hand methods to create the inventory table and insert a few items into it.
 The table must have at least three items.

 (2) Customer View of Inventory: Name your CGI program buyone.
 It has only one screen.
-Display an HTML table of the appropriate inventory information for all products in the database table.
+Display an HTML table of the appropriate information for all products in the inventory table.
 You must include the product description, price, and quantity on hand.
 You must not include the product cost because it is confidential.
 Other fields are optional.
 On each row (each product) should be a Buy One button, one button per inventory item.

-(3) Actually Reduce Inventory: When the Buy One button is pressed the quantity in the database should be update correctly.
-The screen should then be redrawn.
+(3) Actually Reduce Inventory: When the Buy One button is pressed the quantity in the inventory table should be update correctly.
+Then redraw the screen.